4dn-dcic/4dn-cloud-infra/docs/source/index.rst

 one platform.
 CGAP is built on the AWS Cloud and is intended to be used within a single isolated AWS Account.

-If you are interested in deploying CGAP, access to the infrastructure repository (4dn-cloud-infra) can be granted upon request.
+If you are interested in deploying CGAP, access to the infrastructure repository (4dn-cloud-infra) can be negotiated.
 Once the repository is open source this step will not be necessary, but at this time the system is considered to be in beta.
 After we have assessed the stability we will open source this repository under an appropriate license.